saroj-2728/auto-login/README.md

 1. whenever the network of device switches, app login the user if background.
 2. Upon successful login, a Toast message will indicate the login status.
 3. If the login fails, an appropriate error message will be displayed.

-## Note
-- continuous switching of network might reach your login limit.

 ## Configuration